McGill Shoulder Rogers Pass: Stiff Slabs and Bare Ice

 close up of skier climbing the mcgill shoulder

 Cedrik, crawling uphill.
 Clearly, he was working as hard as I was even after the track was set.
-Photo: Beyond Our Peak
+Photo: The Uptrack

 The snow hardened into a thick slab as we gained the top of the exposed ridge.
 High winds during a particularly brutal storm had displaced loose powder and packed it down, creating touchy wind slabs on all aspects.
 Every step or so, I plunged my pole deep through the snow’s surface, feeling for a discontinuity in the snowpack’s structure.
 Experience definitely helps understand what’s under your feet by evaluating the force required to punch through the distinct layers.
 As suggested by the daily avalanche bulletin, those wind slabs would be our biggest concern today.